Chai-T29/Chai-T29.github.io/_posts/2019-01-04-a-week-with-the-apple-watch.md

 ```
 </Details>

 The compression error is ~3.6% at an allowed error rate of 0.1.
 The optimal rank is 13, which means that we reduced the number of features by about 23%.
 This shows us that most of the data is independent and that it is most likely not heavily correlated.
-But we were still able to reduce the dimensionality with minimal loss.
+However, we were still able to reduce the dimensionality with minimal loss.

 Now that we have our optimal rank, we can simply decompose the matrix and project the reduced feature space onto our data.